ynachi/gcache/DESIGN.md

 accompanying test file.
 We follow *Go command line pattern*.
 The files [command.go](command/command.go) provides interface abstraction about commands.
 In fact, each command has to respect a structure which is enforced by this interface.
+To add a new command, implement the Command interface and update the factory method.
+Each new command should have its own file.

 ## The server folder
 This is where we implement server logic: like spawning a new server, listening to connections, processing commands and